AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

    ![proof_compare_exit.png](assets/proof-compare-exit-350x163.png)

-   The proof that you do not close remains open in the proofing viewer.&nbsp;
+   The proof that you do not close remains open in the proofing viewer.